-The most costly but the most effective idea is placing a vending machine in a popular location.
-Provide people with some freebies or just with basic things every person needs, and these costs will definitely payoff by boosting sales, raising brand awareness, and your overall image.
+The most costly but most effective guerilla marketing idea is placing a vending machine in a popular location.
+Provide people with some freebies or just with basic things every person needs, and these costs will definitely pay off by boosting sales, raising brand awareness, and your overall image.
 Sprite has played this game well.
 One can’t but take a shower under a huge soda machine.
 This is the most perfect example of offline guerilla marketing.

 Non-profit organizations can also benefit from guerilla marketing.
 UNICEF, for instance, has placed a machine with dirty water shift attention to the importance of the issue.

 If you’re wondering how to draw the audience’s attention.
-Here’s an idea.
+Here are some fresh guerilla marketing ideas!
 Design the shop window or the shop itself in a creative way.
 For example, Apple has imitated a broken storefront to boost iPod sales.

 Une idée marketing efficace pour symboliser la puissance d’un accessoire Hi-Fi ! pic.twitter.com/sB1MyaJFGU

 What if we draw a logo on the back of the bench and remove the bench bottoms, thought Nike’s marketing team.
 And it worked, as there’s no better way to make people share your guerilla marketing campaign than provocation.

 I am going to remove all the seats in my house!
 Creative communication! #marketing #business #entrepreneur #seo #marketingdigital #socialmedia #socialmediamarketing #digitalmarketing #branding #entrepreneurship #art #startup #advertising #contentmarketing #onlinemarketing pic.twitter.com/r2a65piMC0